 - Request immediate removal of the content

-- Archive the match without taking action on the video
+- Archive the match without taking any action on the video

-The Copyright Match Tool uses the same matching technology as Content ID, but is easier to manage and requires fewer resources.
-The Copyright Match Tool is accessible to channels who have applied and shown they need a scaled rights management tool.
-It’s also automatically available on the Studio Copyright page for all channels in the YouTube Partner Program.
+The Copyright Match Tool uses the same matching technology as Content ID, but it’s easier to manage and requires fewer resources.
+This tool is available to channels that have applied and shown a need for a more advanced rights management tool.

 Learn more about the Copyright Match Tool.